felix-lambert/felix-lambert.github.io/all_collections/_posts/2022-02-01-history-of-android.md

 - [Oracle vs Google](https://www.youtube.com/watch?v=IDwGHr32Vw4)
 - [Start of android](https://www.youtube.com/watch?v=WIu2cyAIgQM)

-Smartphones didn't change so much since the 2007 Apple iPhone.
+Smartphones haven't changed so much since the 2007 Apple iPhone.

 The early intentions of android were to develop an advanced operating system for digital cameras, and this was the basis of its pitch to investors in April 2004.
 The company then decided that the market for cameras was not large enough for its goals, and five months later it had diverted its efforts and was pitching Android as a handset operating system that would rival Symbian and Microsoft Windows Mobile.